Day 27 Arguments: 14 August 2019

 Justice Chandrachud stated that Tiefenthaler recorded two alternative accounts of demolition - one by Babur and one by Aurangzeb.
 He then inquired about the claim that inscriptions in the mosque state that it was constructed during Babur’s time.

-CS Vaidyanathan reiterated that Finch's early 17th century account does note mention a mosque or a demolition.
+Sr. Adv.
+C.S.
+Vaidyanathan reiterated that Finch's early 17th century account does note mention a mosque or a demolition.
 He emphasised that Tiefenthaler noted the two different versions of the demolition of temple he had overheard.
 However, both versions state that the mosque was built after destroying a temple.
-Further, aidyanathan alleged that the authenticity of the inscriptions is questionable.
+Further, Vaidyanathan alleged that the authenticity of the inscriptions is questionable.

 Justice Bobde inquired whether historical evidence demonstrated Babur’s arrival in Ayodhya and the construction of a mosque.
 Further, he inquired about when the mosque was first referred to as Babri Masjid.